njamesgeorge1223/Bank-and-Election-Analyses-in-Python/README.md

 For this Challenge, I created a Python script to analyze a company's financial records from a csv file, budget_data.csv.
 The script calculated each of the following values:

-  * The total number of months included in the dataset
+  * The total number of months included in the dataset: 86

-  * The net total amount of "Profit/Losses" over the entire period
+  * The net total amount of "Profit/Losses" over the entire period: $22,564,198

-  * The changes in "Profit/Losses" over the entire period, and then the average of those changes
+  * The changes in "Profit/Losses" over the entire period, and then the average of those changes: (-8,311.11 USD)

-  * The greatest increase in profits (date and amount) over the entire period
+  * The greatest increase in profits (date and amount) over the entire period: August 16, 2023 (1,862,002.00 USD)

-  * The greatest decrease in profits (date and amount) over the entire period
+  * The greatest decrease in profits (date and amount) over the entire period: February 14, 2023 (-1,825,558.00 USD)

 ## PyPoll